OpenCLIM/citycat-dafni/README.md

 British National Grid.
 - inputs/dem
 - inputs/future-drainage
-- inputs/feh13-ddf
 - inputs/buildings
 - inputs/green_areas
+- inputs/shetran
+- inputs/flow_polygons

 ## Usage
 `docker build -t citycat-dafni . && docker run -v $PWD/data:/data --env PYTHONUNBUFFERED=1 --env RAINFALL_MODE=return_period --env SIZE=0.1 --env DURATION=1 --env POST_EVENT_DURATION=0 --env TOTAL_DEPTH=40 --env RETURN_PERIOD=100 --env X=258722 --env Y=665028 --env OPEN_BOUNDARIES=True --env PERMEABLE_AREAS=polygons --env ROOF_STORAGE=0 --env TIME_HORIZON=2050 --name citycat-dafni-return-period citycat-dafni`

 ## <a name="return-periods">Uplift return period rainfall depth based on UKCP18</a>
-If `RAINFALL_MODE` is set to "return period" then the rainfall depth corresponding to the `DURATION` and `RETURN_PERIOD` are extracted from the DDF curve in the `feh13-ddf` dataslot.
+If `RAINFALL_MODE` is set to "return period" then the rainfall depth corresponding to the `DURATION` and `RETURN_PERIOD` are extracted from the relevant CSV file in the `future-drainage` dataslot.
-This depth is then increased by the percentage corresponding to the `TIME_HORIOZON` from the uplifts in the `future-drainage` dataslot.
+If the `TIME_HORIZON` is anything other than `baseline`, the rainfall depth is then uplifted by the percentage given in the CSV file.

 ## <a name="storm-profile">Fit storm profile to rainfall event</a>
 A storm profile is fitted to the rainfall total using the `DURATION` of the event and a static unit profile.